-- Death must be "expected" within 12 months.
+- 1. Death must be "expected" within 12 months.
 The employee's attending physician will be required to provide sufficient medical information, including the employee's diagnosis and prognosis, to allow the group life insurance carrier to assess the life expectancy. - 2.
-Requests for advance payments must be in writing. - 3.
+Requests for advance payments must be in writing and should be accompanied by evidence of financial need. - 3.
 Authorization from the Employer must be submitted with the employee's request. - 4.
 The amount of the payment will be 50% of the life insurance coverage, subject to a maximum of \$40,000. - 5.
 A signed release will be obtained from the insured employee prior to payment being made.
 A release is not required from designated revocable beneficiaries as they have no legal rights to life insurance proceeds until after the insured's death.
 Situations involving irrevocable beneficiaries or divorce judgments will require special releases.